 An online merchant account, sometimes called an internet merchant account (IMA), comes equipped with a ‘payment gateway’.
 Linked to the checkout feature of a website, a payment gateway stores and transmits customers’ payment details to the merchant bank securely.

-▶ Read more: Payment gateway comparison
+▶ Read more: Best payment gateway providers 2019

 Over the phone